-There’s another pre-dive briefing on the photographic skills we are learning for the day and today it’s wide angle we are concentrating on.
+As usual, there’s a pre-dive briefing on the photographic skills we will practise and today it’s wide-angle we are concentrating on.
 We whip around the reefs on 2 spectacular dives and then it’s time to feed the ravenous and have a nap.
-Same as day 2 we do a crit session and then it’s time to choose some photos that really worked and some that really did’t and to do a group discussion- helping each other to find out why- based on what you’vebeen taught.
+Same as day two, we do a crit session and then it’s time to choose some photos that really worked and some that really didn’t and to do a group discussion- helping each other to find out why- based on what you’ve been taught.
 Now, it’s time to really apply the knowledge you’ve acquired over the past 2 days.
 I will preside of course !!
-The Lighroom work for the day includes a look at the remaining modules, esp. the slideshow module and how to watermark and export correctly.
-We get the cameras ready for the last 2 dives – YES- there’s 2 more dives on this course.
+The Lightroom work for the day includes a look at the remaining modules, esp. the slideshow module and how to watermark and export correctly.
+We get the cameras ready for the last 2 dives – Yes- there are 2 more dives on this course.
 Fantastic.
 Six dives will definitely help you to get your skills deeply practised.

 That’s a wrap.